JetBrains/kotlin/MULTIPLATFORM.md

 #### 2.3 iOS subproject

-This project is compiled into an Objective-C framework using Kotlin/Native compiler.
-To do this, declare a framework in `ios/build.gradle` and add an `expectedBy` dependency in the same manner as in the Android project:
+This project is compiled into an Objective-C framework using the Kotlin/Native compiler.
+To do this, declare a framework in `ios/build.gradle` and add an `expectedBy` dependency in the same manner as was done in the Android project:

     apply plugin: 'konan'